 or in a recliner can also help.

-Here are two types of breathing exercises to help manage dyspnea.
-Always talk with your healthcare provider before trying these techniques.
-You can also talk with a therapist for hints on how to manage dyspnea.
+Here are two 2 of breathing exercises to help manage dyspnea.
+Always talk with your healthcare provider before trying these methods.
+You can also talk with a respiratory therapist for hints on how to manage dyspnea.